-With respect to the non-binding advisory votes in proposals 2 and 5, the result of the vote for each proposal will not require our Board to take any action.
+With respect to the non-binding advisory votes in proposals 2 and 6, the result of the vote for each proposal will not require our Board to take any action.
 Our Board values the opinions of our shareholders as expressed through advisory votes and other communications.
 Our Board will carefully consider the outcome of the advisory vote on each proposal.

 Proposal 1.
 Each of the proposed directors will be elected if a simple majority of votes cast at the Annual Meeting (whether in person or by proxy) for or against a resolution are cast in favor of the proposed election.
 This means that each of the director nominees must receive the simple majority of votes cast (whether in person or by proxy) for that director nominee to be elected to our Board.
 You may vote "FOR," "AGAINST" or "ABSTAIN" for each director nominee.
-If you "ABSTAIN," your votes will be counted for purposes of establishing a quorum, but will not be taken into account in determining the outcome of the proposal.
-This proposal is considered a non-routine matter, so if you are a street name shareholder, your broker, bank, or other nominee is not permitted to vote your shares on this proposal without your instruction (a "Broker Non-Vote").
+If you "ABSTAIN," your voting rights will be counted for purposes of establishing a quorum, but will not be taken into account in determining the outcome of the proposal.
+This proposal is considered a non-routine matter, so if you are a street name shareholder, your broker, bank, or other nominee is not permitted to vote your shares on this proposal without your instruction (a "Broker Non-Votes").
 Broker Non-Votes are not treated as entitled to cast a vote and, therefore, will have no impact on the proposal.

-Proposals 2,4,5 and 7.
+Proposals 2, 4, 5, 6, 8 and 9.
 Each proposal will be approved if a simple majority of votes cast at the Annual Meeting (whether in person or by proxy) for or against a resolution are cast in favor of the resolution.
 You may vote "FOR," "AGAINST" or "ABSTAIN" on each of these proposals.
-If you "ABSTAIN," your votes will be counted for purposes of establishing a quorum, but will not be taken into account in determining the outcome of the proposal.
+If you "ABSTAIN," your voting rights will be counted for purposes of establishing a quorum, but will not be taken into account in determining the outcome of the proposal.
 Broker Non-Votes are not treated as entitled to cast a vote and, therefore, will have no impact on the proposals.

-Proposals 3 and 6.
+Proposals 3 and 7.
 Each proposal will be approved if a simple majority of votes cast at the Annual Meeting (whether in person or by proxy) for or against a resolution are cast in favor of the resolution.
 You may vote "FOR," "AGAINST" or "ABSTAIN" on each of these proposals.
-If you "ABSTAIN," your votes will be counted for purposes of establishing a quorum, but will not be taken into account in determining the outcome of the proposal.
+If you "ABSTAIN," your voting rights will be counted for purposes of establishing a quorum, but will not be taken into account in determining the outcome of the proposal.
 These proposals are considered "routine" matters, so if you are a street name shareholder, your broker, bank, or other nominee has the discretion to vote your shares on each of these proposals even if your broker does not receive voting instructions from you.

+Proposal 1

-Proposal 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS

 The Board recommends that shareholders vote "FOR" the election of each of the director nominees.
-The nominees for election as directors are Pablo Legorreta, Henry Fernandez, Bonnie Bassler, Errol De Souza, Catherine Engelbert, M. Germano Giuliani, David Hodgson, Ted Love, Gregory Norden and Rory Riggs.
+The nominees for election as directors are Pablo Legorreta, Henry Fernandez, Bonnie Bassler, Errol De Souza, Catherine Engelbert, David Hodgson, Ted Love and Gregory Norden.
+Mr. Giuliani and Mr. Riggs are not seeking re-election to the Board and, accordingly, their Board service will end in June.
 Each of these nominees have been nominated by the Nominating and Corporate Governance Committee in accordance with our Articles of Association.
 Each nominee has consented to be named a director nominee in this Proxy Statement, and is willing to serve if elected.